Same-Sex Marriage Arizona – U.S. Supreme Court Ruling

 The court’s decision focused upon 14th Amendment provides that no state could “deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws”.

 Judge Martha Daughtrey, Judge Jeffrey Sutton, and Judge Deborah Cook created a split within the US Circuit Courts because of their conclusion, which meant Supreme Court action would be necessary to counteract the inconsistent rulings within the Circuit Courts.
 The majority opinion of these Supreme Court Justices has now set the standard for many same-sex marriage cases (or appeals) to come because it is the highest and most dominant court within the US legal system.
 “Obergefell v.
 Hodges” was heard in the Supreme Court and as stated, this ruling set the standard for many same-sex marriage laws and cases to come. it was a significant victory way by a narrow 5 to 4 ruling among the justices for the gay rights community as the decision forbid the banning of same-sex marriage and required states to include the recognition of same-sex marriage licenses.

-Overall the interpretation of the 14th amendment was justifiable and constitutionally applicable towards the legalization of same-sex marriage.
+Overall the interpretation of the 14th amendment was justifiable and constitutionally applicable toward the legalization of same-sex marriage.
 Although some judges felt that it was not up to the judiciary branch to make social decisions, rather it was up to the legislature; it was an undeniable and obvious fact that same-sex marriage reform had been rearing its head in the court system for many decades.
 The recognition that this was more of a social issue did not hinder the application of the Supreme Court’s interpretation of the Constitution.
-The case ruled that love and marriage is a constitutional right that every human should be able to enjoy (Life, Liberty & Property), and although it was not optimal to accomplish this through Judiciary endeavors, it was almost necessary considering the vast amount of social stress related to the issue.
+The case ruled that love and marriage is a constitutional right that every human should be able to enjoy (Life, Liberty & Property), and although it was not optimal to accomplish this through Judiciary endeavors, it was almost necessary considering the vast amount of social stress related to the issue

 Same-Sex Marriage | What Your Attorney Must Know